 Clash Royale: 10 Tips for Beginners

-Clash of Clans has been the one of the most popular and highest grossing mobile games of all times for over three years.
-However, Clash Royale is stealing some of the glory.
+Clash of Clans was a popular game for years, but it’s starting to get overshadowed by Clash Royale.
 Featuring many of the same troops, characters, gold, elixir and other elements, but in a top-down real-time strategy style game.
-It also incorporates card-collecting, which is another popular game genre.
+It has card collecting and real opponents you battle on the spot, which is extremely fun.

 For those who’ve just download